microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sharepointrestoresession-post-siterestoreartifactsbulkadditionrequests.md

 Create a new [siteRestoreArtifactsBulkAdditionRequest](../resources/siterestoreartifactsbulkadditionrequest.md) object associated with a [sharePointRestoreSession](../resources/sharepointrestoresession.md).

-The initial status upon creation of restore session is `active`.
-Once all the `sites` are added into the corresponding OneDrive restore session and the restore session is activated, the status becomes `completed`.
-If any failures are encountered while resource resolution, the status of restore session becomes `completedWithErrors`.
+The initial status upon creation of the restore session is `active`.
+When all the sites are added to the corresponding SharePoint restore session and the restore session is activated, the status becomes `completed`.
+If any failures are encountered during resource resolution, the status of the restore session becomes `completedWithErrors`.

 ## Permissions